DefinitionThis section has been translated automatically.

 - Cachexia (about 10 %).

 - Patients with severe sleep disorders (difficulty falling asleep, difficulty sleeping through the night and lack of night-time rest) are more likely to suffer from heart failure.

 - Vitamin D and iron deficiency favour heart failure.

 LaboratoryThis section has been translated automatically.

-Blood count (anaemia?), serum electrolytes, urea/creatinine, transaminases, LDH, alkaline phosphatase, bilirubin, albumin, coagulation parameters, urine status (protein uria), blood gas analysis (hypoxia), if necessary drug levels (intoxications, over- or underdoses).
+Blood count (anemia?), serum electrolytes, urea/creatinine, transaminases, LDH, alkaline phosphatase, bilirubin, albumin, coagulation parameters, urine status (proteinnuria), blood gas analysis (hypoxia), drug levels (intoxications, over- or underdoses) if applicable.
 Brain natriuretic peptide (BNP or NTproBNP): Test procedure that can also be helpful in everyday routine for the diagnosis of heart failure.
-Depending on the degree of heart failure, there is a moderate to strong increase in BNP or NTproBNP levels.
-Normal values largely rule out heart failure in an untreated patient.
+Depending on the degree of heart failure, there is a moderate to severe increase in BNP or NTproBNP levels.
+Normal values largely exclude heart failure in an untreated patient.